 She went on her first overseas tour in 1947, accompanying her parents on a tour of Africa, where Britain still had colonies (but would not for much longer).
 Royal Tours are generally a boring business of venue openings, hand wavings, processions and state banquets.
 But she made headlines when she made a broadcast on the occasion of her 21st birthday.
 She made a pledge to the British nation and the Commonwealth: “I declare before you all that my whole life, whether it be long or short, shall be devoted to your service and the service of our great imperial family to which we all belong.”

 Every Queen needs a love story, and Elizabeth’s is very unconventional, by modern standards at least.
-Typically, with most royal couplings, Elizabeth and Philip Mountbatten are related to each other through the King of Denmark.
+Typically, with most royal couplings, Elizabeth and Philip Mountbatten are related to each other through Queen Victoria.
 They met in the 1930s, and their relationship was not a sure thing, but the young Elizabeth was certainly smitten by the dashing young Greek Prince, who was five years older than her.

 Philip, whose family had been exiled from Greece and who spent the war fighting for Britain in the Royal Navy, was under the care of the Earl of Mountbatten (the last Viceroy of India).
 Mountbatten was, shall we say, a bit of a social climber and he wanted to scheme his way into the Royal Family.
 He was able to do this through Philip.
 He created the situations needed for Elizabeth for fall for Philip.
 And they were certainly a handsome and suitable couple.